 However, by following simple steps can avoid data theft and stay safe while using the public Wi-Fi network.

 Stay Safe on Public Wi-Fi Using These Simple Tips

 1. Turn off sharing

-Make sure while accessing public WiFi network you have turn off sharing.
-When we use laptop at home, we normally set to share files and folders with other computers at home.
+Make sure while accessing public WiFi network you have turned off sharing.
+When we use a laptop at home, we normally set to share files and folders with other computers at home.

 Turn off sharing while using public WiFi: